-A sample size of 34 is recommended to detect a mean difference between lens Overall fit acceptance of 0.2 units on the 0 to 4 scale using a standard deviation of 0.4 with 80% power and alpha 0.05 in a two-tailed t-test.
-Therefore, it is recommended that at least 38 subjects are dispensed in the MIKI study, with a target of 34 to complete.
+A total sample size of 47 is recommended to detect a mean difference between lens handling for insertion of 0.8 units on the 0 to10 scale using a standard deviation of 1.9 with 80% power and alpha 0.05 in a two-tailed t-test.
+Therefore, the sample size needed for BASSET will be aimed at 28 to complete (i.e. total of 47 minus the 19 completed participants from the BOXER phase1 pilot study).
+Therefore, it is recommended that at least 31 subjects are dispensed in the BASSET study, with a target of 28 to complete.